NormanDunbar/QLWikiConverter/MySQL/README.rst

     *************************** 2. row ***************************
     ...

 The main page in the Wiki is titled **Sinclair QL Home Computer** and so, will be found in the file named ``Sinclair-QL-Home-Computer.en.txt`` after running the 'wikiPager' utility.
-All spaces and punctuation in a page name, are cobnevrted to hyphens in the output file - to help Windows users!
+All spaces and punctuation in a page name, are converted to hyphens in the output file - to help Windows users!

 These pages are the ones that you will be converting to "some other format" using the ``rwapWiki`` utility found elsewhere.